MartijnDwars/metaborg.github.io/spoofax/_posts/2015-03-27-new-spoofax-plugin-alpha1-release.md

 http://download.spoofax.org/update/release/newplugin-alpha1/
 ```

-There is also a nightly update site for the new plugin, where new build will be pushed whenever changes to the code are made:
+There is also a nightly update site for the new plugin, where new builds will be pushed whenever changes to the code are made:

 ```
 http://download.spoofax.org/update/newplugin-nightly/